Windsor Arms Apartments: History

-In June 1984, the then landlord informed tenants that the building would be sold for conversion into a form of condominium, in which purchasers would have bought units as tenants-in-common (with each owner having a stake in the property, without owning a specific part of the building), thereby sidestepping a municipal by-law preventing apartment-condominium conversations in place at the time.
-In November of the same year, it was reported that the tenants successfully fought off the conversion scheme, and the owner of the day confirmed that the condo development deal was "up the flue" and that it would be more profitable to convert the ground floor units into offices.
+In June 1984, the then landlord informed tenants that the building would be sold for conversion into a form of condominium.
+Under this plan, purchasers would buy units as tenants-in-common, meaning each owner would have a stake in the property without owning a specific part of the building.
+This approach bypassed a municipal by-law that prevented apartment-condominium conversions at the time.
+However, in November of the same year, tenants successfully resisted the conversion scheme.
+The owner at the time confirmed that the condo development deal was "up the flue", stating it would be more profitable to convert the ground floor units into offices instead.
 The current property management, Andrex Holdings, has returned all units to residential occupancy.

 Designation & Restoration

 The building is a designated Category 1 heritage building within the Centretown Heritage Conservation District.
 In 2009, the City of Ottawa awarded a 'Certificate of Merit – Restoration' to Keystone Traditional Masonry Inc. and Andrex Holdings Ltd. for the rebuilding of the staggered brick and stone parapets.